nus-cs2113-AY2223S2/ip/README.md

 ## 🤖 Getting start with Onandon chatbot!

-To download the release, click the  [[Download]](https://github.com/0nandon/ip/files/10762994/ip.jar.zip).
+To download the latest release, click the [[Download]](https://github.com/0nandon/ip/releases/download/A-Release/ip.jar.zip).

 To execute the program, follow the below steps.
 * Unzip the file.